 - Long-sleeved shirt recommended

-- Eye protection recommended such as safety glasses
+- Eye protection recommended (glasses, sunglasses or safety glasses)

 - Frequently Asked Questions